 If you’ve been exclusively breastfeeding since your baby was born, the idea of combination feeding may be new to you.
 We don’t hear that much about combo feeding, but it’s something we should all be talking about!
 Combo feeding a baby can be a lifesaver.
 Literally, it helps when supply is low or when fresh breast milk is unavailable.
 Combo feeding can also be a savior for mom’s mental health.
 The question is, how do you introduce combo feeding and how do you find the combo feeding schedule that works best for your family?

-Combination feeding simply means giving your baby both breastmilk and formula.
+To start from the beginning, combo or combination feeding simply means giving your baby both breastmilk and infant formula.
 If the word “formula” scares you, don’t be alarmed.
 Many exclusively breastfeeding moms fear the use of formula, and worry that it will somehow compromise their bond with their baby, or their baby’s nutrition.

 The reality is, combination feeding is pretty common.
-Many moms begin by exclusively breastfeeding their baby and switch to combination feeding further down the road.
+Many moms begin by exclusively breastfeeding their baby and switch to combination feeding within weeks or further down the road.
 Some parents make the decision to begin combination feeding with their baby as a newborn.
-Lastly, there can also be instances wherein maternal health or the health of the baby dictates that combination feeding is a necessity.
+Some get here as a last resort.
+Often times the maternal health of mom or the health of the baby dictates that combination feeding become a necessity.

-While we know that breast milk is the preferred method of nutrition for infants six months of age and younger, there may be instances when combination feeding is a better fit for a family.
+While we know that breast milk is the preferred method of nutrition for infants up to one year there may be instances when combination feeding is a better fit for a family.